Pregnancy is a time of joy and excitement. But while you may be filled with…Read More

 Many senior citizens are also plagued by constipation and irritable bowel syndrome (IBS).
 Elderly people are also at risk of suffering from an ischemic cardiac or cerebral attack while straining.
 Constipation may also be caused by other diseases that they suffer from such as diabetes.Gandell, Dov, Sharon E. Straus, Maria Bundookwala, Vincent Tsui, and Shabbir MH Alibhai.
 “Treatment of constipation in older people.”
 Cmaj 185, no. 8 (2013): 663-670.

-Here is how senior citizens can cure constipation:
+Here is how senior citizens can improve digestive system and cure constipation:

 While ayurveda does not list constipation as a life-threatening condition, it can undeniably have a huge impact on one’s day-to-day life.
 Treating constipation is not merely about consuming one or two products, taking fibre supplements or reaching out for a laxative, it involves closely looking at one’s lifestyle and making modifications wherever necessary.
 A holistic approach is the best way to treat constipation and keep your gut healthy.